mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/06_closures_iterators/index.md

 In Rust, there is no hierarchy of types for collections (because there is no inheritance in general).
 Instead, what makes a collection is that it can be iterated over.

 A usual way in Rust to perform an iteration over something, be it a range of values or items in a collection, is creating a (lazy) iterator over it and transforming it using _iterator adaptors_.
 For example, if `T: Iterator`, then `T::map()` creates a `Map<T>` adaptor.
-Once a final iterator is created, it has to be actually activated, which is most commonly done by:
+Once a final iterator is created, it has to be actually activated (iterated over), which is most commonly done by:

 - exhausting it with the `for` loop,
 - manually iterating over it using `next()` calls,